Sign in

 1. On the ellipsis menu on the right of a signature field that you want to fill with a team property, select Insert from team properties.

-The Insert from team properties option
+Use the Insert from team properties option.

 2. In the Team property dialog, select a team property that you want to use.
 Then select OK.